 The 2010 petition identified destruction, degradation, and conversion of habitat as a threat to the Franklin's bumble bee.
 In our 90-day finding on the 2010 petition (76 FR 56381; September 13, 2011), we noted that the petitioners provided substantial information on threats to the Franklin's bumble bee from the destruction, modification, or curtailment of habitat, primarily due to the potential impacts of natural or prescribed fire.
-Because the loss and degradation of habitat has been shown to reduce both diversity and abundance in other Bombus species (Potts et al. 2010, pp. 348-349), our SSA Report (U.S. Fish and Wildlife Service 2018) looked at the potential stressor of habitat loss and fragmentation (from natural or prescribed fire, agricultural intensification, urban development, livestock grazing, and the effects of climate change).
+Because the loss and degradation of habitat has been shown to reduce both diversity and abundance in other Bombus species (Potts et al. 2010, pp. 348-349), we looked at the potential stressors of natural or prescribed fire, agricultural intensification, urban development, livestock grazing, and the effects of climate change (Service 2018a, pp. 23-40)

 Although conversion of natural habitat appears to be the primary cause of bumble bee habitat loss throughout the world (Goulson et al. 2015, p.
 2; Kosior et al. 2010, p.
 81), many researchers believe it is unlikely to be a main driver of the recent, widespread North American bee declines (Szabo et al. 2012, p.
 236; Colla and Packer 2008, p.
 1388; Cameron et al. 2011, p.
 665).
-Our certainty regarding the Franklin's bumble bee's habitat needs is limited to (1) floral resources for nectaring throughout the colony cycle, and (2) relatively protected areas for breeding and shelter.
-Furthermore, the available information regarding locations where the species has been found indicates that the Franklin's bumble bee is a generalist forager and the species' specific needs and preferences for these habitat elements are relatively flexible, plentiful, and widely distributed.
-While we can say that Bombus species in general might prefer protected meadows with an abundance of wildflowers, the Franklin's bumble bee has been found in a wide array of sheltered and exposed habitat types at elevations ranging from 540 ft (162 m) to 7,800 ft (2,340 m).
+Despite uncertainties regarding the Franklin's bumble bee's habitat needs, we know they need (1) floral resources for nectaring throughout the colony cycle, and (2) relatively protected areas for breeding and shelter.
+Furthermore, the available information regarding locations where the species has been found indicates that the Franklin's bumble bee is a generalist forager and that the species' specific needs and preferences for these habitat elements are relatively flexible, plentiful, and widely distributed.
+While we can say that Bombus species in general might prefer protected meadows with an abundance of wildflowers, the Franklin's bumble bee has been found in a wide array of sheltered and exposed habitat types at elevations ranging from 540 ft (162 m) to 7,800 ft (2,340 m) (Thorp 2017, pers. comm.).